Rhode Island Route 179: Route description

 Route 179 begins at an intersection with Route 77 (Main Road) in the Nonquit Pond area of Tiverton, Rhode Island.
 Route 179 progresses eastward as East Road through a residential neighborhood until the intersection with Eight Rod Way, where the alignment shifts to the southeast.
 Curving in several directions, Route 179 enters a busier neighborhood at the intersection with Lake Road.
 Just after Lake Road, the designation changes alignments at a fork, becoming part of Stone Church Road, instead of East Road, which continues straight towards Route 81.
 Route 179 turns to the southeast, passing homes and a large field before entering the neighborhood of Adamsville.
-At the intersection with Colebrook Road in Adamsville, Route 179 turns eastward and changes names once againm this time to Main Street.
+At the intersection with Colebrook Road in Adamsville, Route 179 turns eastward and changes names once again this time to Main Street.
 Passing a short residential stretch, Route 179 intersects with Route 81 (Crandall Road), where both Route 179 and Route 81 terminate.
 Main Street continues eastward a short distance to the Massachusetts state line.